openforis/sepal-doc/docs/source/developers/apps/app_catalog.rst

 The list of apps SEPAL runs lives in a dedicated repository, `dfguerrerom/sepal-apps-catalog <https://github.com/dfguerrerom/sepal-apps-catalog>`__.
-For docker apps the catalog pins the exact commit SEPAL will run; for jupyter and shiny apps it records the ``branch`` and SEPAL runs its tip.
+For docker apps the catalog pins the exact commit SEPAL will run; for jupyter apps it records the ``branch`` and SEPAL runs its tip.
 Either way, adding or updating an app means opening a pull request against this catalog, where a maintainer reviews the change before it goes live.

 The catalog ships two files: